 AGROFORESTRY & MARKET GARDENS

-While the project ended before it could become a fully fledged commercial agroforestry system at the moment, the entire property is set within an agroforestry pattern.
-In addition I have multiple hedgerows that are in different stages of soil development.
+While the project ended before it could become a fully fledged commercial agroforestry system, the entire property is set within an agroforestry pattern.
+In addition I had multiple hedgerows that were in different stages of development.

-In 2021 I plan to begin the first Syntropic Agroforestry lines with apples, plums, pears, peaches, sweet cherries, and apricots as the main crops.
+In 2021 I began the first Syntropic Agroforestry lines with apples, plums, and pears as the main crops.
 Those trees will find a new home in 2022.

 There is only so much I can put online in text!
 I'll add more as time allows, but reading is never the same as seeing the farm directly.
 Check out the many different kinds of educational experiences I have on offer to learn more about these systems on a commerical or even personal scale.
 If I could do it, you can too.